tarowillmakeitright/htmxSBEcommerce/README.md

 ## No.4: 11/28/2024 How Things Are Going
 ![progress13](./images/progress13.png)
 ![progress14](./images/progress14.png)
-- a user now can save his/her favorite ANIME
+- a user now can save his/her favorite ANIME by pushing ❤️ button.